 It also uses the WordPress versioning system to keep a record of content changes on blog posts and pages.

 The same concept applies to for example WordPress users.
-While other plugins just keep a log that a WordPress user was updated, the WP Security Audit Log keeps a log of what was changed in the user, if it was the password, email address, display name etc.
+While other plugins just keep a log that a WordPress user was updated, the WP Activity Log keeps a log of what was changed in the user, if it was the password, email address, display name etc.

 Activity Log of WordPress Website File Changes